ObjectsCountries/FOSS-Fight/CONTRIBUTING.md

 For Gnu, these describe his Footsies mode sprites.
 If a pair of bytes begins with `10`, `11`, `12`, or `13`, these are his Gatling mode sprites.

-Anything beginning with `04` describes miscellaneous assets such as projectiles.
+Anything beginning with `04` or `14` describes miscellaneous assets such as projectiles.

 After these two bytes, another two bytes indicate how many different sprites this animation consists of.